Maître Isidore Franckel (28 Novembre 1893 – 16 Février 1965) was a notable figure in Jewish history and a famous Parisian lawyer.

 “The Zionist “right” was generally credited with a monolithic image: for its supporters, the national and political movement was the only one in Zionism that fought, without aberrations, for the establishment of a Jewish State” (see at the Jewish Virtual Library: REVISIONISTS, ZIONIST and Zionism: Revisionist Zionism showing the photo).

-The photo shows the founders of the Revisionist Zionism movement in Paris in 1925 at the First World Conference of the Central Committee of Revisionists-Zionists also known as Alliance of Revisionists-Zionists, Union of Zionists-Revisionists or Hatzohar.
+This historic photo shows the founders of the Revisionist Zionism movement in Paris in 1925 at the First World Conference of the Central Committee of Revisionists-Zionists also known as Alliance of Revisionists-Zionists, Union of Zionists-Revisionists or Hatzohar.
 The Central Committee of Revisionists-Zionists was founded by Ze’ev (Vladimir) Jabotinsky (center row 7th from left) and Isidore Franckel (center row 3rd from left) who was President.

 Newspaper article – 40th Anniversary of Hatzohar